duy1998/research_webrtc_and_sip/README.md

 ### Build Server

-Note: You must install Docker
+Note: You must install and run Docker

 1. Directory to Asterisk server